 Theoretically, a progressive system distributes the tax burden more heavily onto those who make more money and thus have more ability to pay, and away from those who can’t afford as much.

 Over time, tax deductions, credits, exemptions, and loopholes have modified and complicated our system.
 But at heart the American income tax system uses a relatively simple series of stepped tax rates to determine how much you owe.

 How Much You’re Taxed

-Once you add up all of your income and subtract your deductions and exemptions, you’ll end up with your adjusted gross income.
-And that number is your taxable income.
-(Some types of income, like qualified dividends, aren’t taxed at normal rates, but we’ll deal only with normally-taxed income here.)
+Once you add up all of your income and subtract your deductions and exemptions, you end up with your adjusted gross income – and that number is your taxable income.
+(Some types of income, such as qualified dividends, aren’t taxed at normal rates, but we’ll deal only with normally-taxed income here.)